eloj/radix-sorting/README.md

 Because we are processing the input entries in order, from the lowest to the highest index, and preserving this order when we write them out, this sort is in essence _stable_.
-That said, it's a bit of a pointless distinction since without any other data associated with the keys, there's nothing that distinguishes same keys from one other.
+That said, it's a bit of a pointless distinction since without any other data associated with the keys, there's nothing that distinguishes same keys from one another.

 With a few basic modifications, we arrive at: